 In order to give back to the Caltech Undergraduate Research Journal (CURJ), for which I had formerly written a publication, I took on an editorial position at the journal.
 Throughout the year, I made multiple revisions for a submission in the adjacent field of nonlinear spectroscopy, both asynchronously and over a Zoom meeting with the author and my college writing center.
 Having my scientific writing edited by senior figures countless times in the past, I was finally able to relay what I learned, but with my own distinct flavor, to somebody else!
 Having developed an interest in the subject matter during the editing process, I took a nonlinear spectroscopy class during the spring.
-One of my classmates was an underclassman who had similar interests; he had TAed for the same quantum chemistry class as I had and was doing inorganic physical chemistry as I originally had.
-We would walk back after class together, before parting ways to our separate dorms.
-He would tell me about the difficult physics classes he was taking out of intellectual interest, wondering out loud if he was doing the right thing; after all, his peers were taking easier classes for a good GPA, thus increasing their chances on paper of getting into top graduate schools.
+One of my classmates was an underclassman who had similar interests.
+On walks back from class, he would tell me about the difficult physics classes he was taking out of intellectual interest, wondering out loud if he was doing the right thing; after all, his peers were taking easier classes for a good GPA, thus increasing their chances on paper of getting into top graduate schools.
 I told him to not stop being himself; this was a simple thing to say, but it took on weight due to what I said next as a likeminded upperclassman.
 I explained that my academic success had not been due to many high-impact research publications at the early stage of my career, but by getting recommendations from professors who were willing to vouch for my passion for the subject.
-We gave a final presentation to the class, which consisted of 3 graduate students, me, him, and two professors.
-In a valiant effort, he chose to present a difficult topic that even the professors did not have mastered.
+We gave a final presentation to the class.
+He chose to present a difficult topic that even the professors had not mastered.
 Afterwards, everyone praised him.
-Walking back afterward, he asked me what I thought of his presentation.
+Later, he asked me what I thought of his presentation.
 I gave him the truth.
 He had reduced the font size to pack a lot of information on each slide; it made the presentation hard to follow.
-He chose to walk back with me to my dorm because he wanted to pick my brain, enthralled by the sober advice I had given him.
+He chose to walk back with me to my dorm because he wanted to pick my brain.

 During the summer, I gave a talk on my senior thesis work at the 4th annual Goldwater Symposium to further hone my presentation skills.
 My love for scientific communication has only grown—through countless experiences, I have learned that there are wrong ways to explain a concept, but there is never one right way.
 It takes creativity to craft an explanation for your specific audience, ranging from technically minded scientific researchers to unfamiliar government policy officials.